Thomas-Louis Connolly: Archbishop of Halifax

 In 1859, Bishop Connolly was named as Archbishop Walsh's successor.
 His nomination was strongly supported by both Archbishop Paul Cullen of Dublin and Archbishop John Hughes of New York.
 The four dioceses of Halifax, Arichat, Charlottetown, Saint John, and the newly created diocese of Chatham were under Archbishop Connolly’s jurisdiction.

-In the first he took an interest in the Canadian Confederation movement and actively supported it by writing pamphlets supporting the Union.
+In the first he took an interest in the Canadian Confederation movement and actively supported it by writing pamphlets supporting the Union and attending the London Conference in 1866 to advise and advocate on minority schools.
 After Confederation, he took no further interest in political affairs.
 He built numerous schools, churches, and a seminary.
 Archbishop Connolly attended the Vatican Council of 1869–70 and was among those opposed to the issuance of a Dogmatic Constitution regarding papal infallibility as he felt that the political climate was not right for the church to confirm the doctrine.

 In May 1860, Archbishop Connolly, had his name inscribed on the roll of the Halifax Rifles Company, which was part of the Halifax Volunteer Battalion.
 There was concern at that time that the victorious northern armies of the United States would be directed against Canada.
 Archbishop Connolly in 1865 wrote:

 Connolly believed strongly that the Irish in Canada fared better than those in the United States.

 He died in Halifax on 27 July 1876 at age 62.
 Nicholas Flood Davin wrote: "He belonged to the great class of prelates who have been not merely Churchmen, but also sagacious, far-seeing politicians and large-hearted men, with admiration for all that is good, and a divine superiority to the littleness which thinks everybody else wrong."